isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 Jurong Lake District plan: https://www.ura.gov.sg/-/media/Corporate/Land-Sales/Sites/JLD/JLD-Planning-and-Urban-Design-Guide.pdf

-First unveiled in the 2008 Master Plan and later updated in 2017, Jurong Lake District  is envisioned as a lively and vibrant mixed-use business district, with its own live-in population and an attractive street life for both locals and visitors.
-The district spans over 400 hectares and it comprises the existing commercial node around Jurong East MRT Station (or the Jurong Regional Centre); a complementary leisure and recreational precinct surrounding Jurong Lake Gardens; an upcoming mixed-use estate around the future Cross-Island Line Station; and the International Business Park, which has been rejuvenated to include more mixed uses.
+Unveiled in the 2008 Master Plan and subsequently updated in 2017, the Jurong Lake District is envisioned as a dynamic and diverse mixed-use business district.
+Spanning over 400 hectares, the district includes the regional cetnre around Jurong East MRT Station, a complementary leisure and recreational precinct surrounding Jurong Lake Gardens, an upcoming mixed-use estate around the future Cross-Island Line Station, and the rejuvenated International Business Park, incorporating a broader range of mixed uses.
+The goal is to create a vibrant district with a resident population, offering an appealing street life for both locals and visitors.

 Jurong Gateway photo: https://commons.wikimedia.org/wiki/File:NS1_EW24_Jurong_East_MRT_exterior_and_tracks_20200919_102610.jpg